Generally, you can expect that school will be held, even in extreme weather conditions.

 When schools close, all after-school and evening activities and programs are generally cancelled, as well, including extra-curricular activities and community education programs (youth/adult classes; preschool and Kidstop programs; adult basic education; early childhood).
 Privately sponsored activities scheduled through the school district’s facilities reservation department are also cancelled.
 The Kidstop Family Handbook describes pick-up procedures related to early dismissals.

-If school is cancelled, delayed, or dismissed early, we will inform you as follows:
+If school is cancelled or dismissed early, we will inform you as follows:

 - Telephone/email: We will call and/or email you using an automated messaging system.
 Please be sure to submit or update your contact information through your child’s school.